Product adoption metrics: 12 key metrics + how to measure them

 • Feature adoption: When a user interacts with a specific feature for the first time

-Use a product analytics platform (like Amplitude, Mixpanel, or Heap) to track behavior inside your product.
+Use a product analytics platform (like Amplitude, Heap, or your own data warehouse) to track behavior inside your product.
 You can also incorporate:

 • CRM data